hammer-is/ih8sn/README.md

 ## Notes:
 ```
 - Run script or flash zip again to uninstall.
-- Spoofing staying in ota updates if rom supports.
+- Spoofing is preserved after ota updates if possible.
 ```